-The creation of a revocation certificate will look like the following:
+The output will look similar to the following:

-[newuser@localhost newuser]\$ gpg --output revoke.asc --gen-revoke <you@yourisp.net> sec 1024D/823D25A9 2000-04-26 Your Name <you@yourisp.net> Create a revocation certificate for this key? y You need a passphrase to unlock the secret key for user: "Your Name <you@yourisp.net>" 1024-bit DSA key, ID 823D25A9, created 2000-04-26 ASCII armored output forced.
+sec 1024D/823D25A9 2000-04-26 Your Name <you@yourisp.net>

+Create a revocation certificate for this key? y

+You need a passphrase to unlock the secret key for user: "Your Name <you@yourisp.net>"

+1024-bit DSA key, ID 823D25A9, created 2000-04-26 ASCII armored output forced.
 Revocation certificate created.

 Once your revocation certificate has been created (revoke.asc), it will be located in your login directory.
 You should copy the certificate to a floppy diskette and store it in a secure place.
 (If you don't know how to copy a file to a diskette in Red Hat Linux, see the Official Red Hat Linux Getting Started Guide.)

-B.4 Exporting your Public Key
+B.4.
+Exporting your Public Key